AngryDataGirl/Code_Notes/dbt/dbt - union a bunch of tables in a pre hook.md

 pre hook : collect all test tables and union them into a temp table

-create new table TEST_FAILURES_i which stands for test failures individual (as it returns individual pris, emp stat id and the test name where it failed)

 post hook :

 1. drops the test tables as the results are now in this single table